Stoke Prior, Herefordshire

-Stoke Prior is a village in the civil parish of Ford and Stoke Prior in Herefordshire, England, and is 2 mi south-east from Leominster.
+Stoke Prior is a village and former civil parish, now in the parish of Ford and Stoke Prior in Herefordshire, England, and is 2 mi south-east from Leominster.

-The village' population is included with Ford and Stoke Prior; at the 2011 census this was 364.
+The village' population is included with Ford and Stoke Prior; it was 364 at the 2011 census.

 Stoke Prior Community Primary School has three classes for children from the ages of 4 to 11.
-In a 2007 Ofsted inspection, the Overall effectiveness of the school was rated as Grade 1 (Outstanding).
+In a 2007 Ofsted inspection, the overall effectiveness of the school was rated as Grade 1 (Outstanding).

 At the Stoke Prior Halt railway station, Stoke Prior was served by the now closed Worcester, Bromyard and Leominster Railway.

+In 1961 the parish had a population of 249.
+On 1 April 1987 the parish was abolished and merged with Ford to form "Ford & Stoke Prior".
+Parts also went to Leominster and to form Docklow & Hampton Wafer.